DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/20 Group Appointments.md

 ---

-If you run this code, you will see the Scheduler grid is split into two columns.
-Each column displays appointments of either low or high priority.
+If you run this code, you will see the **Scheduler** grid is split into two columns: High priority and Low priority.